 * 20g: Try it first

-* Large capacity pack 80g: for repeat customers
+* Large Pack 80g: For repeat customers

 Country of origin: Kyoto, Kyotanba

-Shelf life: 180 days from the date of manufacture
+Best before: 180 days from the date of manufacture